To a casual reader of maps, the White River appears mostly, well, indecisive. It flows

 are also good lunker trout holes.
 Smallmouth bass fishing is good at the mouths of feeder

-streams, including the mouths of Sylamore Creek, Buffalo River, Rocky Bayou and Big Piney Creek.
+streams, including the mouths of Sylamore Creek, Buffalo River and Rocky Bayou.
 Fishing is good for channel catfish and rock bass, and in lake headwaters, white

 bass, hybrid stripers and walleyes are important sportfish.